maskarade/Android-Orma/migration/README.md

 ## SchemaDiffMigration

-`SchemaDiffMigration` can make SQL statements from two different schemas.
-In other words, you don't need to write the migration code.
+`SchemaDiffMigration`, the default migration engine for `OrmaDatabase`, can make SQL statements from two different sets of DDLs, parsing SQLite statements with [sqlite-parser](https://github.com/bkiers/sqlite-parser).
+With this engine, you don't need to write the migration code.

 For example, given there is a table: